carpedkm/EKT-NLVL_vidcaps/README.md

+# EKT-NLVL video captioner

-# Syntax-Aware Action Targeting for Video Captioning
+Used Syntax-Aware Action Targeting for Video Captioning - SAAT as video captioner

+Following is the information for the processing of the given dataset and input

+## Extracting the Features

+In order to extract the features, we extract it by using the dataset-specific feature extractor.

+### 2D Feature Extraction

 Code for SAAT from ["Syntax-Aware Action Targeting for Video Captioning"](http://openaccess.thecvf.com/content_CVPR_2020/papers/Zheng_Syntax-Aware_Action_Targeting_for_Video_Captioning_CVPR_2020_paper.pdf) (Accepted to CVPR 2020).
 The implementation is based on ["Consensus-based Sequence Training for Video Captioning"](https://github.com/mynlp/cst_captioning).